greim/reglib/README.markdown

              |
              +--<a>

-*Root-level* event delegation is when this meta-handler is attached to the ultimate ancestor node—the root—effectively giving it visibility to all events on the page, over the lifetime of the page.
+*Root-level* event delegation is when this meta-handler is bound to the ultimate ancestor node—the root—effectively giving it visibility to all events on the page, over the lifetime of the page.
 This has a number of benefits:

  * Avoids the CPU spike associated with querying and wiring up lots of events at load time.
  * Avoids the need to re-query and re-wire when large swaths of DOM are added or overwritten.
  * Avoids "dead time" before the page load event fires, when events haven't been wired up yet.
- * Avoids the memory footprint of having separate versions of the same handler attached to lots of elements.
+ * Avoids the memory footprint of having lots of duplicate bindings of handlers to elements.

 ## Reglib Feature Hilights